AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Sedimentation_Solution.md

 ### 9:

-In desiging AguaClara plants, it is critical to account for all forms of significant head loss.
+In designing AguaClara plants, it is critical to account for all forms of significant head loss.
 In the sedimentation tank, effluent launders provide about 4 cm of head loss.
 We want to calculate the exit head loss for water leaving the diffusers to determine whether it is a significant addition to the total head loss through the sedimentation tank.

 Calculate this diffuser exit head loss in two ways.
-* First, calculate the head loss making sure to account for the upflow velocity in the sed tank.
+  - First, calculate the head loss making sure to account fo r the upflow velocity in the sed tank.
 * Second, calculate the head loss but assume that the upflow velocity is negligible.

 * Is it reasonable to neglect the upflow velocity in the sed tank when calculating this head loss?